srl-labs/learn-srlinux/docs/tutorials/infrastructure/kne/srl-with-oc-services/index.md

 <small>[:octicons-book-16: gNOI docs][gnoi-doc]</small>

 On SR Linux, gNOI service is enabled automatically once gNMI service is operational and share the same port `57400`.
-Although the same external post could have been used, to integrate with Ondatra test framework the separate service definition named `gnoi` with a separate `outside` port has been created.
+Although the same external post could have been used, to integrate with Ondatra test framework, a different service definition named `gnoi` with a separate `outside` port has been created.

 ???
 "Example"
     gNOI service can be tested using [gnoic](https://gnoic.kmrd.dev) cli client.